J-Daniel-S/shillelaghs-r-us/README.md

 # shillelaghs-r-us
 spring back end of the shillelagh store.
-PostgreSQL database.
+PostgreSQL database (H2 if using dev properties).

 To test postgreSQL functionality change profile in application.properties to "prod."
-Open prod.properties to obtain username and password.